ma08/ma08.github.com/_posts/2014-08-02-It-has-begun.md

 One thing to keep in mind is that `github` pages allow you to `push` both the `jekyll` source where the posts are in `markdown` (it will use the source to produce the final site using it's `jekyll` engine, but it is pretty outdated) and the final site itself (all the `html` and stuff).
 I advise you to use final site - the `_site` folder as the plugins (like `pygments` for code highlighting) don't work when you push the source.
 I used the [master branch](https://github.com/ma08/ma08.github.com) for pushing the generated sited and created [another branch](https://github.com/ma08/ma08.github.com/tree/source) for the source.

 Again I would like to reiterate that this might not be the right way to do stuff.
 But the reason I put it was it freaking  `works`.
-Maybe the code quality will improve over time ( which I am oblidged to say)
+Maybe the code quality will improve over time ( which I am obliged to say)

-So hosting the same site effectively on two url's is retarded as you can always use redirection.
+So hosting the same site effectively on two urls is retarded as you can always use redirection.
 But I was willing to solve the use case using a different approach (atleast that's what I told myself).

 ##Disqus comments across both the sites
 On a finishing note, as I am hosting the same site on two places, the `disqus` comments might lead to confusion if at all someone cared to comment.
 So to make things easy for that blessed soul I made sure the comments are reflected in both the sites.